Leiv Kjøllmoen

 Leiv Kjøllmoen (15 July 1930 – 8 April 2015) was a Norwegian politician for the Labour Party.

 He served as a deputy representative to the Parliament of Norway from Rogaland during the terms 1977-1981 and 1981-1985.
 In total he met during 70 days of parliamentary session.
-He was a labourer and trade unionist at Karmøy Fabrikker, Norsk Hydro's plant at Karmøy.
+He was a labourer and trade unionist at Karmøy Fabrikker, Norsk Hydro's plant in Karmøy Municipality.